Johor Bahru–Singapore Rapid Transit System: Bukit Chagar station

-Works on Bukit Chagar station began on 22 November, coinciding with the birthday of Johor Sultan Ibrahim Iskandar.
+Construction of the Bukit Chagar station started on 22 November 2020 in an online groundbreaking ceremony owing to the current COVID-19 pandemic.
+In the ceremony, it was announced that the four-storey station will be co-located within a transit-oriented development with a transport hub and property developments around the station.
 The station will be owned and developed by MRT Corp.
+In January 2024, it was reported that 40% of the station works, including piling works, were completed, with 65% completion overall for Malaysia's side.
+Upon completion, it will be Malaysia's first LRT station ever constructed outside the Klang Valley.

+On 19 February 2021, the design of the station was unveiled after a design competition.
+The station will be co-located within a four-storey Customs, Immigration and Quarantine (CIQ) facility, with the exterior having an intertwined roof symbolising shared ties between the people of Malaysia and Singapore as well as the long history.
+In addition, the station will have natural lighting to save energy, as well as self cleaning windows to reduce costs.
+The design shall be built with light-weight composite materials.

 Woodlands North station

 On 26 November 2020, the construction contract of Woodlands North RTS station in Singapore was awarded to Penta-Ocean Construction Co Ltd valued at S$932.8 million (US$675.94 million) by the Land Transport Authority (LTA).
 The contract also includes the construction of the tunnels and the Customs, Immigration, and Quarantine (CIQ) building.
-Its construction began on 22 January 2021 in a groundbreaking ceremony attended by Minister for Transport Ong Ye Kung.
+Its construction began on 22 January 2021 in a groundbreaking ceremony attended by Singapore's transport minister Ong Ye Kung.
 The second contract to construct tunnels and viaducts was awarded on 29 January 2021 by LTA to China Communications Construction Company Limited (Singapore branch) at a value of S$180 million (US$135.24 million).

 Marine viaduct

 On 13 October 2018, it was reported that Singapore's Land Transport Authority has called for tender for the construction of a 1.1 km tunnel and overhead bridge to Johor in end-September 2018.
-Construction is scheduled to begin in the middle of 2019.
+Construction was initially scheduled to begin in the middle of 2019.

-Infrastructure and operations
+A contract to build the marine viaduct was awarded in January 2021, with construction beginning soon after.
+In January 2024, prime ministers Lee Hsien Loong and Anwar Ibrahim met in the Johor Strait to mark the completion of the concrete span connecting the Singapore and Malaysian ends of a rail viaduct spanning across the strait.
+The twelve pile caps that would support Singapore's side of the viaduct were completed.

+Service

-Route and services
+Route

-The RTS will run in a north-south direction connecting Bukit Chagar station on the Malaysian side and Woodlands North station on the Singaporean side.
-Passenger operation is expected to commence by January 2027 and is projected to reduce traffic on the Causeway by at least 35%, with an estimated 10,000 passengers per hour in each direction.
-Malaysia's MRT Corp aims to meet the goal of five minutes to clear immigration, five minutes of waiting and travel time between the two stations, and five minutes to exit the other station.